Tyler-Hardin/thread_pool/README.md

 thread_pool
 ===========

 Thread pool using std::* primitives from C++11.
-The entire library is only one class (`thread_pool`) with one method (`async`) for submitting tasks.
+Also includes a class for a priority thread pool.

+Requires concepts and C++17.
+Currently only GCC 6.0+ is sufficient.
+Use `-std=c++17 -fconcepts` to compile.
+The priority thread pool is only supported on POSIX/-like systems.

+The priority pool has the same API as described below, accept it has an int parameter first for the priority of the task.
+E.g. `pool.async(5, func, arg1, arg2)` for priority 5.

-An example that computes the primality of 2 to 10,000 using 8 threads (instead of creating 10,000 - 1 threads and causing your system to come to a grinding halt):
+An example that computes the primality of 2 to 10,000 using 8 threads:
 ```
 #include "thread_pool.hpp"